Style Wars (1983) Tony Silver and Henry Chalfant

-Here, TTT heroically proclaims an intention to stay on the frontlines, to risk life and limb till victory!
+Here, TTT heroically proclaims an intention to stay on the front lines, to risk life and limb, 'til victory!
 But few of these tags are written near the rooftops of tall buildings—take a bow, Jim Joe—or on the sides of the city's bridges.
-In general, people seem to be more conscious of their personal safety and rightly so.
+In general, people seem to be more conscious of their personal safety, and rightly so.
 Do you really want to fall off an eight-story tenement just so you can write something as lame as "Love Stories Suck"?
 That would both suck and blow.

 One of the great appeals to leaving a sticker behind is that it's faster and safer than writing with spray paint.
-And since this "destruction" of property is considered as serious an offense as a physical assault, the consequences of getting caught may be deadly.
+And since this "destruction" of property is considered as serious an offense as a physical assault, the consequences of getting caught because you took your time with a can of spray paint may be deadly.
 Look what happened to Michael Stewart on September 15, 1983.
-An art student at Pratt, Michael Stewart died following his arrest by New York City Transit Police for spray-painting graffiti in the subway, in the station at 14th Street and First Avenue.
-Stewart would spend 13 days in a coma and never regain consciousness before he died.
+An art student at Pratt, Michael Stewart died following his arrest by New York City Transit Police for spray-painting graffiti in the subway, in the station at 14th Street and First Ave.
+Stewart would spend 13 days in a coma and never regain consciousness before he expired.
 Try to imagine the last that he saw of this world.